My personal recipe for spaghetti sauce with meat: a classic pasta sauce, homemade from scratch and the best ever! And you will love it too…

 Try to prepare this Italian spaghetti sauce a day in advance and let it rest in the fridge overnight.
 Believe me: sugo al ragù tastes even better the day after!
 I love this classic Italian meat sauce.

-Even if you have a bunch of friends coming over last minute, no one will say no to a large bowl of steaming spaghetti bolognese.
+No one will say no to a large bowl of steaming spaghetti bolognese.

 Personal Version